-At Burlington House School, the process of career guidance starts in January with a 1: 1 meeting with an external careers advisor.
-Burlington House School aims to invite independent speakers who will address KS4 and KS5 pupils on topics related to future education and employment.
-In PSHE lessons at KS3, pupils are introduced to the e-clips web-based software which has information on routes into work choices, education and wellbeing.
+At Burlington House School, In PSHE lessons at KS3, pupils are introduced to information on routes into work choices, education and wellbeing.
 In Year 9 parents and pupils are invited to GCSE Options Information evening.
-In Year 10, the school delivers a Transition Information evening for parents and pupils.
-The KS5 Tutorial curriculum delivers guidance on CV writing, interview skills and letters of application to work experience and future placement.
-This is also supported by external bodies.
+In Year 10, (KS4) the school delivers Transition Information for parents and pupils KS5 will also be linked with KS4 planning.

-Ángela Moreno Morales is the Burlington School's career advisor.
-Utilising advice from SLT (particularly the Principal, Deputy Head Pastoral and SENCo), she will discuss with pupils ideas for the future and explore the range of options available after they have left the school.
+Paul Jones and Matthew Jones are the Burlington School's career advisors.
+Utilising advice from SLT (particularly the Principal, and SENCo), they will discuss with pupils ideas for the future and explore the range of options available after they have left the school.
 They will devise a plan to assist pupils in achieving their end goals.
 Additional support is available from Form Teachers and the SENCO.
 In addition, the school aims to provide access to independent career guidance for all pupils through external bodies (which may vary).

-The SENCo maintains a list of leavers' destinations, which is made available to parents on request.
+The SENCo will maintain a list of leavers' destinations, which is made available to parents on request.
 Pupils and parents are invited to attend organised visits to post-16 providers.